Msgr. Esseff reflects on gratitude, particularly in difficult times.

 He was a Samaritan.

 Where are the other nine?

 Has none but this foreigner returned to give thanks to God?”

 Then he said to him, “Stand up and go;

 your faith has saved you.”

 Msgr.
 John A. Esseff is a Roman Catholic priest in the Diocese of Scranton.
-He was ordained on May 30, 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
 Msgr.
 Esseff served a retreat director and confessor to St. Teresa of Calcutta.
 He continues to offer direction and retreats for the sisters of the Missionaries of Charity around the world.
 Msgr.
 Esseff encountered St. Padre Pio, who would become a spiritual father to him.
-He has lived in areas around the world, serving in the Pontifical Missions, a Catholic organization established by Bl.
-Pope John Paul II to bring the Good News to the world especially to the poor.
-Msgr.
-Esseff assisted the founders of the Institute for Priestly Formation and continues to serve as a spiritual director for the Institute.
+He has lived in areas around the world, serving in the Pontifical Missions, a Catholic organization established by Pope St. John Paul II to bring the Good News to the world especially to the poor.
 He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians and other religious leaders around the world.